 To compensate for this policy, both instructors will allow you a “free pass” first look at your story, sometime before it’s due.
 We will offer feedback and specific edits in addition to the ongoing editorial guidance.
 Just be sure to get us a draft with enough time for us to look at it — and for you to take our edits and rework the article — before production day.

 (100 points total)

 Communication (10 points): Communication with editors on the student in-class workday.
 The majority of this score is a written progress report, but also includes clear verbal communication with editors during the gathering of the news story.

 Execution (50 points): Execution of a professionally written news story within the assigned timeframe on the student’s publishing day.
 This includes the headline and excerpt.

-Visual Elements (25 points): Visual elements, including a social media story which both provides news content and entices the reader to visit The Wash for the full version.
+Visual Elements (25 points): Visual elements, including the required featured image and a social media story which both provides news content and entices the reader to visit The Wash for the full version.
 (This needs to include video and/or pictures with graphics.)
-The article itself must at least have a featured image, though you are strongly encouraged to go beyond that, and include any relevant photos, audio bites, video snippets, pull quote, charts/graphs and/or interactives, etc.
+You are strongly encouraged to go beyond the minimum requirements for visual elements and include any relevant photos, audio bites, video snippets, pull quote, charts/graphs and/or interactives, etc.

-Newsgathering (15 points): Newsgathering effort, including the strength and depth of research, the memorability of feature photos, news timeliness and the quality of interview subjects.
+Newsgathering (15 points): Newsgathering effort, including the strength and depth of research, news timeliness and the quality of interview subjects.